-In determining to engage Pearl Meyer and Arnosti, the Compensation Committee considered their respective independence, taking into consideration relevant factors, including the absence of other services provided to the Company by each of them, the amount of fees the Company paid to each of them as a percentage of their respective total revenue, each of their policies and procedures that are designed to prevent conflicts of interest, any business or personal relationship each of their individual compensation advisors have with an executive officer of the Company, any business or personal relationship each of their individual compensation advisors have with any member of the Compensation Committee and any stock of the Company owned by Arnosti, Pearl Meyer and their respective individual compensation advisors.
-The Compensation Committee determined, based on its analysis in light of all relevant factors, including the factors listed above, that the work of Arnosti, Pearl Meyer and their respective individual compensation advisors as compensation consultants to the Compensation Committee has not created any conflicts of interest, and that each of Arnosti and Pearl Meyer is independent pursuant to the independence standards set forth in the NASDAQ listing standards promulgated pursuant to Section 10C of the Exchange Act.
+In determining to engage Pearl Meyer, the Compensation Committee considered Pearl Meyer's independence, taking into consideration relevant factors, including the absence of other services provided to the Company by Pearl Meyer, the amount of fees the Company paid to Pearl Meyer as a percentage of its respective total revenue, its policies and procedures that are designed to prevent conflicts of interest, any business or personal relationships its individual compensation advisors have with any member of the Compensation Committee and any stock of the Company owned by Pearl Meyer and its individual compensation advisors.
+The Compensation Committee determined, based on its analysis in light of all relevant factors, including the factors listed above, that the work of Pearl Meyer and its individual compensation advisors as compensation consultants to the Compensation Committee has not created any conflicts of interest, and that Pearl Meyer is independent pursuant to the independence standards set forth in the Nasdaq listing standards promulgated pursuant to Section 10C of the Exchange Act.